 Why choose this course

-Our Physician Associate Studies PGDip course will teach you the skills you need to make an impact in this new, exciting position within public and private healthcare.
-It will enable you to develop the well-rounded knowledge and skills that modern practice demands and which potential employers search for.
+On our PGDip Physician Associate Studies course, we’ll teach you the skills you need to make an impact in this new, exciting position in the NHS.
+You’ll develop the well-rounded knowledge and skills that modern practice demands and which potential employers search for.

-You will be taught by academics with international recognition for their expertise in medicine, who will inspire you with their wealth of knowledge and experience
+You’ll be taught by academics with international recognition for their expertise in medicine, who will inspire you with their wealth of knowledge and experience.

 What you will study

-This course will give you the skills you need to assess, diagnose and manage various medical problems as a self-assured, confident medical professional.
-Spending time with an experienced senior doctor, whether working under supervision or alongside your mentor, you will assist patients who present with numerous different conditions.
+We’ll give you the skills you need to assess, diagnose and manage various medical problems as a self-assured, confident healthcare professional.
+Spending time with an experienced senior doctor, whether working under supervision or alongside your mentor, you'll assist patients who present with numerous different conditions.

-To understand what a physician associate does on a day-to- day basis, Health Education England have produced this informative Day in the Life of a Physician Associate video.
+You can find out more about the role from the Faculty of Physician Associates.
+To understand what a Physician Associate does on a day-to- day basis, Health Education England have produced a Day in the Life of a Physician Associate video.

 Careers and graduate prospects